simith/builder_session_reinvent2019_fr/docs/03_FIRMWARE_AND_PARTITION_BUILD.md

 $ screen /dev/cu.SLAB_USBtoUART 115200
 ```

 Windows users can use the Putty terminal software or TeraTerm.
+You should now be able to see the console output of connecting to AWS IoT and after a few seconds when our virtual cake is baked, the RED LED should start flashing continiously.

 | [Previous section](./02_AWS_IOT_SETUP.md) | [Main](../README.md) | [Next section](./04_OTA_SETUP.md) |